sRyoh/SDBot/README.md

 # SDBot

 A Discord Bot that's designed to notify users within the server about upcoming events.

 Mainly used as a way to maintain consistency and punctuality during COVID quarantine for my group's online meetings using Discord.

+Makes use of Discord's embeds to list out the upcoming deadlines and messages in a clean and structured way.

 ## Comands
 * !deadline